Jesseppi/jesseppi.github.io/md_content/jesseResume.md

 I jointly defined the deployment model for the apps client side code.
 I developed the deployment infrastructure within TeamCity and AWS where code can progress from being checked in, to live in production within 2-5 minutes.
-The deployment stack uses many AWS resources including CloudFront, ApiGateway and S3.
+The deployment stack uses many AWS resources including CloudFront, ApiGateway, Lambdas and S3 Buckets.
 My aim was to remove as much manual handling within the deployment pipeline as possible.
 Apart from code check in, the pipeline has no need for human input to deliver code to the client machine.

-The project has required that I upskill in a lot of areas.
+The project has required that I up skill in a lot of areas.
 I have had to manage people, liaise with many internal teams, provide assistance and training as well as deliver code of my own.
 I have stepped well outside my comfort zone because I saw a challenge that would provide me with a wealth of experience and great learning curve.
 I have really enjoyed